 “We, lead sites to solutions through collaboration,” explained Adel.
 “We do our best to collaborate with the site to understand the problem and work through it together to find a solution.”

 This can begin at the prescreening stage.
-From speaking to sponsors and sites, we know the inevitable influx of referrals from digital campaigns, which are fast becoming a core cog in the clinical trial patient recruitment process, can be tricky to filter.
+From speaking to sponsors and sites, we know the inevitable influx of referrals from digital campaigns, which are fast becoming a core cog in the patient recruitment process, can be tricky to filter.
 It takes time to identify high-quality referrals, which is a luxury not all sites have.
 Ensuring adequate resources are available to manage this workload is crucial to prevent potentially costly delays for sponsors.

 “One of the fastest growing aids to patient recruitment are media campaigns.
 With the inclusion of media campaigns come study websites, website pre-screeners and a lot of referrals,” said Kristin Faber from Spectrum Science.
 “And we all know, unless you’re looking at a study that’s hyper-targeted or in a very rare therapeutic area that sometimes the amount or the volume of referrals that come through on these website pre-screeners can be pretty overwhelming for a site.”